OrlaBr/five-app/README.md

 The principles behind the design are based on a simple ‘task manager app’, the user can input, edit, delete and personalise mindfulness routines that work.
 The inspiration for FIVE came from the 5 steps of a simple yet effective grounding exercise.
 Seeing many routies come in ‘5’ steps, 5 breaths, etc, I created FIVE as a simple app for young teens.
 The site was built using Gitpod, Github and Heroku.

-You can see the deployed Heroku site here: https://five-5.herokuapp.com/
+You can see the deployed Heroku site here: <a href="https://five-5.herokuapp.com/" target="_blank">https://five-5.herokuapp.com/</a>

 <img src="ux/app-devices.png" height="300" title="image of five app on different devices from mobile to large desktop">